akhilvreddy/file-cleanup-agent/README.md

 ## Example output

-Here's what the original "dataset" looked like
+Here's what the original "dataset" looked like (you'll see this exact thing on hugging face)

 ```txt
 messy-dataset/